openairproject/sensor-esp32/README.md

 ### Wiring

-Schema is coming soon.
+For schema check /doc folder.

-Although... assembling is rather trivial.
+Assembling is rather trivial.

-PMSx003 sensor requires 5V power, although it communicates with standard 3V3, so no converter is required.
+PMSx003 sensor requires 5V power, although it communicates with standard 3V3, so no TTL converter is required.
-You need to connect 5V, GND, TX and SET line to ESP32 board.
-ESP32 chip features GPIO matrix which means (theoretically) that programatically we can change a function of any I/O pin.
 Connect RGB led via resistors to ESP32 and to GND.
 Connect BMP280 directly to ESP32.
 Connect button to one of pins to pull up when pressed.

+ESP32 chip features GPIO matrix which means (theoretically) that programmatically we can change a function of any I/O pin.
+That being said, on ESP32 DevKit board some pins are already designated to perform specific function and may not work properly (or cause side effects) when assigned to other interfaces.

-Firmware is pre-configured to use following GPIO (tested with ESP32 DevKit board).
+Firmware is pre-configured to use following GPIO which were tested with ESP32 DevKit board.

 These assignments can be changed via 'make menuconfig'.

 	PMSx003 TX  => 34